ArchLeaders/MathNotationTool/Documents/PresentationOutline.md

 **bullet point list of possible improvements*<br>
 -> Even with all those features in place, there's still definite room for improvement.
 Such as advanced algebraic and binary math symbols in the built-in calculator, support for external C# libraries to help with complex algorithms, and better performance and ease of use throughout the application.
 And because the project is fully open-source, everyone is free to request changes to help add new features and fixed like these.

 ---

+## Licensing and Distribution
+> *" With whom will you share your product, creativity, and, if applicable, intellectual property?"*

+### Summary

+Math Notation Tool is provided as open-source software available to everyone free of charge under the MIT license agreement.

+### Body

+Math notation tool is provided free under the MIT license agreement.
+This license gives any user access to the software and associated materials without restriction and with the right to use, copy, modify, publish, distribute, sublicense and/or sell copies of the software, subject to the condition that the author or copyright holder is never liable for any claim, damages, or other liability.

+---